In 2013, rhinoplasty was one of the top five plastic surgery procedures, according to the American Society of Plastic Surgeons.

 After rhinoplasty surgery, the nose you end up with will be fully yours.
 It will be completely part of your face and will look as though you were born with it.

 It seems as though new myths about rhinoplasty pop up every day.
 Double board certified plastic surgeon Dr. Jeffrey Epstein specializes in rhinoplasty procedures and is available to set the record straight when it comes to the surgery.
-Dr. Epstein see patients at two practices in Florida and New York.
-Call (212) 759-3484 for an appointment in Manhattan or call (305) 666-5884 for a consultation in Miami.
+Dr. Epstein see patients at two practices in Florida.
+Call (305) 666-5884 for a consultation in Miami.